 Local well marked and varied walks and rides for both for horse and cycle.

 Orford has Tennis Courts and a Recreation Sports Ground with its own Clubhouse and children’s play area.
 Football is played on the Recreation Ground, which is also the site of the Annual Flower Show in August.
-Other sports and societies thrive including Bowls, Sailing and Badminton.
+Other sports and societies thrive including Indoor Bowls, Sailing and Badminton.